owncloud/music/README.md

 ### Detail

 The modern web browsers ship with a wide variety of built-in audio codecs which can be used directly via the standard HTML5 audio API.
 This is the default playback methdod used by the Music app.
 In case the browser at hand doesn't have a codec for the file format in question, the app attempts to play the file using the Aurora.js library, instead.
-This library usus javascript to decode the supported file formats which are MP3 and FLAC.
+This library uses javascript to decode the supported file formats which are MP3 and FLAC.

 ## Usage hints